jimburton/scrabble/chapters/Chapter1.md

 dictContainsWord = flip Trie.member

 ```

+We also create a number of utility functions for searching the dictionary, which
+you can read in `Scrabble.Dict`.
+These work along the same lines as
+`dictContainsWord` but do things like finding all words that can be made with
+a rack (`makeWords`), or filtering a list of words to those that are in the
+dictionary (`findWords`).

 ## Putting a word on the board

 To create the initial empty board we can use the `array` function to